j0zzz/JoeQuake/FEATURES.md

 #### Commands

-- `ghost <demo-file>`:  Add ghost from the given demo file.
-The ghost will be loaded on next map load.
-With no arguments it will show the current ghost's demo file, if any.
+- `ghost <demo-file>`:  Load ghost from the given demo file.
+With no arguments it will show information about the current ghost, if any.
 Only one ghost may be added at a time.
 - `ghost_remove`: Remove the current ghost, if any is added.
-The change will take effect on next map load.
 - `ghost_shift <t>`: Shift the ghost to be the given number of seconds infront of the player.
 Useful if you lose the ghost but you still want to see its route.